dr413677671/PromptGallery-stable-diffusion-webui/README.md

   ![2-2](./images/2-2.JPG)

+  But just the prompt-set is not enough.
+Let's generate preview picture for them.

 ### Populate previews and QC

-  For instance having added two prompt-sets, and we would like to add preview pictures for them.
+  For instance having added two new prompt-sets, there will be no preview pictures for them.

   ![3-1](./images/3-1.JPG)